 This became Frank Sinatra's signature song, but he couldn't stand it, saying he "loathed" the song.
 In his later years, he described the song as "a Paul Anka pop hit which became a kind of national anthem."
 In a 2000 interview with the BBC show Hardtalk, Sinatra's daughter Tina said, "He always thought that song was self-serving and self-indulgent.
 He didn't like it.
 That song stuck and he couldn't get it off his shoe."

 A song of individuality and aspiration, there is a scientific explanation for why it has triggered such a strong emotional reaction despite the rather pedestrian lyrics and silly rhymes (losing/amusing, curtain/certain).
 The song starts with a rising 6th progression, which indicates striving.
 It builds in intensity and powers to a big finish, which Sinatra could really sell with his declaration, "I did it my way."

-In America, this was a concert showstopper, but merely a modest hit on the charts, as it didn't jibe with the spirit of 1969.
-In the UK, however, it was a runaway hit, re-entering the charts 6 times between 1970-1971.
+In America, this was merely a modest hit on the charts, as it didn't jibe with the spirit of 1969.
+In the UK, however, it was a runaway hit, re-entering the charts six times between 1970-1971.
 It holds the record for the longest stay on the chart.

 Sinatra probably did not have in mind the red velvet drapes of a crematorium when he sang about facing his final curtain.
 However, in 2005 a survey by Co-Operative Funeralcare put this tune at the top of songs most requested at funerals in the UK.
 Spokesman Phil Edwards said: "It has that timeless appeal – the words sum up what so many people feel about their lives and how they would like their loved ones to remember them."